Answer 7 Questions Before Buying Term Insurance

 - Would the policy cost more for a person with a smoking history?

-- What can happen if the person develops a smoking habit after some years?
+- What can happen if the person develops smoking habit after some years?

 Habits like smoking or drinking can reduce life expectancy.
 If policyholders get into these habits, they must reveal this to the term life insurance policy company as they become part of a different risk section now.
 Else the company can impose an increase in the current premium or even cancel it.
 So, the insured must send information about such developments to the company.
 Otherwise, your claim can get declined as a breach of the clause.
 Use the term life insurance calculator to calculate the additional premium needed.